Make Your Next Trip Extraordinary

 Don’t bother

 Copacabana has an iconic status to foreigners—and it’s probably the most beautiful of Rio’s many beaches, with its perfect horseshoe shape.
 But those who think it’s still the hottest address in town are behind the times: Ipanema and Leblon are more fashionable these days and thus attract the best restaurants, bars, shops, and cafés.
-Copacabana has improved a lot in recent years and the Arpoador end (where the Hotel Rio Emiliano is located—see “Hotel worth the splurge”) is actually a great place to base yourself with views of Sugar Loaf while still being just a short walk to Ipanema.
-The far end by Avenida Princesa Isabel, though, still remains a little seedy, especially late at night.
-If you do want to see what all the fuss is about, go for the legendary Sunday brunch by the pool at the Copacabana Palace hotel (think oysters, caviar, and bottomless Champagne).
+Copacabana has improved a lot in recent years and the Arpoador end (where the Hotel Rio Emiliano is located—see “Hotel worth the splurge”) is actually a great place to base yourself, with views of Sugarloaf while still just a short walk to Ipanema.
+The far end by Avenida Princesa Isabel, though, remains a little seedy, especially late at night.
+If you do want to see what all the fuss is about, go to the Copacabana Palace hotel for their legendary Sunday brunch by the pool (see “How to spend a lazy Sunday,” below).

 Hidden gem